 If you would prefer to keep your personal details private, a VPN or proxy tool will help.
 You can check out our best VPN buying guide (or our best free VPN guide) or See our guide to setting up and maintaining a VPN.

 As well as preventing third parties building up a profile of you, the best free privacy software can open up the web, granting you access to sites blocked in your country, to access region-locked content when you're travelling away from home, and to add a layer of protection when you use a public Wi-Fi network.

 1. Tor Browser

-A whole browser dedicated to your privacy, Tor Browser is the cornerstone of any privacy toolkit
+The super secure Tor browser is the cornerstone of any privacy toolkit

 Tor Browser is probably the best-known anonymous browsing tool out there, and it is described as a 'censorship circumvention tool'.